 Last week, I spent the better part of two days holed up in my barely furnished room, watching TV on my laptop—because apparently, nothing says, Welcome to Nashville!, like a stomach bug that knocks every shred of every thing out of your body in the course of one evening—and the whole time, there was one thing I couldn’t stop thinking about: homemade chicken soup.

 You know what I mean when I say homemade chicken soup, right?
-I don’t mean chicken soup from a can or even packaged chicken broth that you add vegetables to.
+I don’t mean chicken soup from a can or even packaged chicken broth that you add vegetables to, or using the best soup maker machine you own.
 I mean roast-your-own-chicken-and-turn-it-into-stock soup.
 The kind that is soothing and comforting.
 The kind that is loaded with nutrients.
 The kind that “puts vigor in the step and sparkle in love life” to quote folklore.

 I’ve tried to make my own stock before with bad results.
 I actually remember an entire conversation Jacqui and I had about this: not enough flavor, not what we expected, what were we doing wrong?
 But it was just a month or two ago that I made it with great results: rich, flavorful, perfect for adding vegetables and rice to.
 Now this is kind of my go-to version, and exactly what I was craving.
 The key seems to be the same thing that changes relationships, careers, opinions, and experiences: time.